 \section{Propagation effect: Faraday conversion}

-A striking observational feature of LPTs is their complex polarization behavior, which includes both high degrees of circular polarization and instances of polarization mode conversion \citep[e.g.,][]{Caleb24, Men25}.
-Explaining these properties requires considering the propagation effects within the binary's powerful magnetosphere.
-Specifically, in such a strongly magnetized environment, the local electron cyclotron frequency, $\omega_{B}$, can become comparable to, or even exceed, the observing frequency, $\omega$.
-When this condition ($\omega_{B} \gtrsim \omega$) is met along the line of sight, Faraday conversion becomes a dominant propagation effect, profoundly altering the polarization state of the escaping radiation.
+A striking observational feature of LPTs is their complex polarization behaviors, which include both high degrees of circular polarization and instances of polarization mode conversion \citep[e.g.,][]{Caleb24, Men25}.
+Explaining these properties requires considering the propagation effects within the binary's magnetosphere.
+Specifically, in such a strongly magnetized environment, the local electron cyclotron frequency can become comparable to the observing frequency.
+Faraday conversion becomes an important propagation effect, profoundly altering the polarization state of the escaping radiation.